Auto Insurance Claim Advice

 Some people believe that they have the choice to choose which insurance company should pay, this is incorrect.

-The Additional Insurance Clause is what forbids that you get double recovery.
-Your insurance will not provide any coverage until they know that they are “the primary policy.”
+The Additional Insurance Clause is what forbids you from getting double recovery.
+Your insurance provider will not provide any coverage until they know that they are “the primary policy”.

-The carrier will conduct an investigation regarding the issue.
+The insurance carriers will conduct an investigation of the issue.

 They will take recorded statements from the owner of the car, from the driver, and they will ask for the owner’s insurance policy and declarations page (if any insurance exist).

-Although you can be double insured (a good thing), you could be waiting for a decision on coverage for an extended period.
+Although you can be double insured (a good thing), you could be waiting for a decision on insurance coverage for an extended period of time.

-If you are pressed for time (medical bills, car repairs, funeral expenses, rental car, etc.), suggest to your insurance company to advance payment for those charges and have them subrogate against the other insurance company (ask them to pay them back when everything is settle down).
+If you are pressed for time (medical bills, car repairs, funeral expenses, rental car, etc.), suggest to your insurance company to advance payments for those charges and have them subrogate against the other insurance company (ask them to pay them back when everything is settled down).

 Remember that your insurance company has a duty to you to “act in good faith” and to protect your interest.
 Remind them of their duty in writing.

-Click below for an explanation insurance coverages and terms:
+Click below for an explanation of insurance coverages and terms:

 Automobile Liability Insurance or Liability Page 1